samschott/maestral/README.md

 itself and its Python dependencies take up less than 3 MB,  making a headless install ideal for systems with tight resources.

+In the latest beta, Maestral introduces experimental support for multiple Dropbox accounts.

 ## Installation

 A binary is provided for macOS High Sierra and higher and can be downloaded from the